animtel/ReactGrowApp/README.md

 This is a simple project, which simulate the real life situations.
 Here implemented basic CRUD operations with contacts which have a name, email and phone.
 I was working with the components, jsx, props, state, context api, forms, react router, lifecycle of components, http requests, composition approach etc.

+For simulate db i was using this site https://jsonplaceholder.typicode.com/ which provide some json data.
+Thats why, if you will change, add or delete contact, after reload the page, they return back...)

 ## How to run?

 - you need to install nodejs and npm: [https://nodejs.org/en/](https://nodejs.org/en/) download and install